CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 ### After window was closed ###
 ```
-What precisely causes the event for an element is pretty obvious in my opinion.
+What precisely causes the default event for an element is pretty obvious in my opinion.

 Examples:
 - For `sg.Input`, it's caused by changing the input.